esa0624/CU_Blueboard/README.md

 - Verified that delete buttons still show a Turbo confirmation prompt before removing posts/answers, matching the “confirmation guardrails” promise in the README (`app/views/posts/show.html.erb`).
 - Trimmed optional directories (e.g., removed unused `app/mailers/`) so coverage reporting aligns with the actual code we ship and reflects the >95% combined line coverage.

+## Addressing Iteration 2 Feedback

+### Setup & Documentation
+- **OAuth with TA emails**: Updated README with clear instructions for adding TA emails as Google OAuth test users, plus `ALLOWED_LOGIN_EMAILS` env var to bypass domain restrictions for testing.
+- **Missing tags on Heroku**: Emphasized `rails db:seed` requirement in deployment guide - this creates the required topics and tags.
+- **Credentials setup**: Added `example.env` with all environment variables and clear fallback system (ENV first, Rails credentials second).

+### Feature Clarifications
+- **Solved vs Locked**: When an author accepts an answer, the thread is marked "solved" AND "locked" (no new answers).
+Authors can reopen if needed.
+- **Multi-tag filtering**: Currently uses OR logic (posts matching ANY selected tag).
+This prioritizes discovery over precision.
+- **School filter**: Posts without a school selection won't appear in school-filtered results.
+The filter shows posts explicitly tagged with that school.

+### Deployment Fixes
+- Fixed Heroku deployment by ensuring `db:seed` runs after `db:migrate` to populate tags.
+- Accept answer functionality now works correctly on deployed site.
+- Updated deployment guide with complete step-by-step instructions including PostgreSQL addon and callback URL configuration.

 ## Repository Map (key folders)
 ```text
 CU_Blueboard/